Widinaru/My-project/README.md

-# My-project
+# My-Project
-This is my first project so if you want check it your welcome!
+This is my first project so if you want to check youre welcome!